WillemBonnaffe/NODEBNGM/README.md

 ## Repository structure

 The folder `manuscripts` contains all the files necessary for the manuscript and the preprint:
+* `preprint` folder with the latex files, figures, and scripts to compile the arXiv preprint
 * `manuscript/` folder with the latex files to compile the manuscript, figures, and references
 * `manuscript/figures/` folder with the latex files to compile the figures
 * `manuscript/figures/scripts` with the R scripts that generate the results used for the figures of the manuscript